-Putin blames Syrian 'extremist forces' for ceasefire failure
+UN: Syrian regime blocking Eastern Ghouta aid convoy

 US and UN officials have accused the Russian-backed Syrian regime of carrying out an indiscriminate aerial bombardment of the area.

 Gen. Joseph Votel, who oversees all US troops in the Middle East, said Tuesday that Russia was playing the role of "both arsonist and firefighter" in Syria.
-Votel said continued regime aerial attacks in Eastern Ghouta appeared to show that Russia is incapable of, or unwilling, to hold the regime to account.
+Votel said continued regime aerial attacks in Eastern Ghouta appeared to show that Russia is incapable of holding the regime to account or is unwilling to.

 Putin's play

-The Russian President appeared to override a UN Security Council resolution to halt hostilities for 30 days by ordering a five-hour daily truce that was to have begun on Tuesday.
+The Russian President appeared to override a UN Security Council resolution to halt hostilities for 30 days by ordering the five-hour daily truce that was to have begun on Tuesday.

-The UN resolution provided little detail on when the ceasefire was meant to begin, how it would be enforced, or even whether all the parties concerned were aware of it.
+The UN resolution provided little detail on when the ceasefire was meant to begin, how it would be enforced or even whether all the parties concerned were aware of it.

 Putin's five-hour proposal was slammed by ambassadors at the UN Wednesday.
-United Kingdom Deputy Ambassador Jonathan Allen said it was "wholly inadequate," and that there had been no letup in the bombing, nor had any aid workers been granted access to Eastern Ghouta.
+UK Deputy Ambassador Jonathan Allen said it was "wholly inadequate," and that there had been no letup in the bombing, nor had any aid workers been granted access to Eastern Ghouta.

 "We have a continuation of hell on Earth," Allen told reporters.

+On Tuesday, International Committee for the Red Cross Middle East Director Robert Mardini said a five-hour pause was inadequate for aid delivery.

+"It is impossible to bring a humanitarian convoy in five hours.
+We have a long experience of bringing aid across frontlines in Syria, and we know that it may take up to one day to simply pass checkpoints, despite the previous agreement of all parties," he said.

 The French ambassador to the UN called on Russia to exert pressure on Syrian President Bashar al-Assad's regime.
-"Today is not for talking," said Francois Dellatre.
+"Today is not for talking," said François Dellatre.
 "It's about implementing the resolution."